aganet/studio-master-clock/README.md

-# LED Masterclock with NTP Sync
+# LED-style Studio  Masterclock with NTP Sync

 A fullscreen LED-style masterclock that dynamically displays the current time, synchronizes with an NTP server, and highlights second segments with an interactive visual effect.